imerkle/rosetta-solana/README.md

 #### Simpler Operations

 This implementation also supports writing operations using metadata only.
-Instead of writing two operations for a simple transfer transaction one can simply write a single operation and fill it's metadata e.g `source`, `destination`, `authority`, `lamports` etc and it would still work.
+Instead of writing two operations for a simple transfer transaction one can simply write a single operation and fill it's metadata e.g `source`, `destination`, `authority`, `lamports`.

 e.g
 ```